dxe/late-sheet/README.md

 # late-sheet
-Late sheet Apps Script project
+Google Apps Script project for dxe.io/late Late Sheet

+## Deployment

+Copy and paste into Apps Script editor.
+The script is contained in the spreadsheet.